 Students may obtain parking permits online by logging into WebAdvisor.
-The purchase of a parking ticket does not guarantee a parking space will be available.
+The purchase of a parking permit does not guarantee a parking space will be available.

 Only cars with staff permits are allowed in spaces designated for staff and only vehicles with handicap placards or plates are permitted to use handicap parking.

-Parking permits cost $40, and may be transferred to another vehicle owned by the same person.
-The permit must be displayed on the front window, either side, inside lower corner OR hanging from the rear-view mirror facing forward.
+Student parking permits cost $40, and may be transferred to another vehicle only if owned by the same person.
+The permit must be clearly displayed on the front window, either side, inside lower corner.
+All permit information must be visible including the expiration date.

 Permit parking is enforced on all District property:

-Sunday and District holidays - no citations are issued for failure to display a parking permit.
+Sundays - no citations are issued for failure to display a parking permit.
 All other parking and traffic violations will be enforced 24 hours a day, year round.
 This includes staff parking, fire lanes, disabled parking spaces and other vehicle infractions.

 A one-day parking permit costs $2 and is valid for the date and time issued.
 Parking permit dispensers are located at each student parking lot and at the Grossmont College parking structure.